julianeon/useful-rust-code/README.md

 ## spacefiller.rs

-A script which fills your hard drive with permutations of the alphabet.
+A script which fills your hard drive by saving permutations of the alphabet to a file.